Which destination is right for you? Take our quiz to find out

 Volunteering abroad is a great way to escape the English weather, see incredible things in incredible places and, most importantly, make a little difference in the world.

 It’s ideal really.
-Most of us live in a materialistic world, and I now think that it only blinds us to the real magic out there… the people, the nature, the cultures, the landscapes…
+Most of us live in a materialistic world, and we now think that it only blinds us to the real magic out there… the people, the nature, the cultures, the landscapes…

 When volunteering, you’re fully immersed in local life.
 Generally your weekdays are filled with conservation or community projects, with a little sight-seeing and thrill-seeking thrown in.
 Being in a team of like-minded, similarly-aged travellers however, means it really doesn’t feel like work at all!
 Your weekends are then free for sussing out the rest of your country’s wonders.

 Ready for more but don't know where to start?
 Fill out our What Type of Traveller You Are Quiz and we can point you in the right direction.
-Simples.

 Start the adventure here...